aimhubio/aim/docs/source/using/configuring_notifiers.md

 notifications.
    ![](../_static/images/using/notifiers/slack_activate_webhook.png)
 4. Create a new Webhook URL and copy to clipboard.
-5. Run `aim-watcher add slack` and once prompted for Webhool url, paste the one copied in step 4.
+5. Run `aim-watcher notifiers add slack` and once prompted for Webhook url, paste the one copied in step 4.
 6. *Optional* Change the training run failure message template.
 7. Confirm setup.